CimeM/CimeM.github.io/_posts/2016-07-04-drawing-app-tutorial.markdown

 Now edit the size of the UIView.
 Click on it in your canvas.
 Then click on the constraints icon and edit the size of the UIView as you see on the image.
 ![](https://dl.dropboxusercontent.com/s/ifym8ax1qbnbhba/UIViewConstrains.png)

-n the scene view, click on the yellow symbol and remove the warnings with updating the frames.
+In the scene view, click on the yellow symbol and remove the warnings with updating the frames.
 This will stretch the UIView on your canvas according to the rules.
 ![](https://dl.dropboxusercontent.com/s/kogf2gy75g0vcjq/updateFrames.png)

 If you click onto the canvas, you will see that UIView is stretched all the way to the edges of the canvas(except for the bottom, where the buttons will be).